Turkey in NATO

 Turkey has been a member of NATO since 1952, has its second largest army and is the host of the Allied Land Command headquarters.
 The Incirlik and Konya Airbases have both been involved in several NATO military operations since their establishment.
-The current Ambassador to NATO is Levent Gümrükçü.
+The current ambassador to NATO is Basat Öztürk.

 Background

-Turkey sought to become a member of NATO because it wanted a security guarantee against a potential invasion by the Soviet Union, which made several overtures towards control of the Straits of the Dardanelles.
-In March 1945, the Soviets terminated the Treaty of Friendship and Non Aggression to which the Soviet Union and Turkey had agreed on in 1925.
+Turkey sought NATO membership to secure guarantees against potential invasion by the Soviet Union, which made several overtures towards control of the Straits of the Dardanelles.
+In March 1945, the Soviets terminated the Treaty of Friendship and Non Aggression to which the Soviet Union and Turkey had agreed in 1925.
 In June 1945, the Soviets demanded the establishment of Soviet bases on the Straits in exchange for a reinstatement of this treaty.
-The Turkish President Ismet Inönu and the Speaker of the Parliament responded decisively, avowing Turkey's readiness to defend itself.
+The Turkish President İsmet İnönü and the Speaker of the Parliament responded decisively, avowing Turkey's readiness to defend itself.